Written by Rachael Kraft (Last Updated 3/7/2023)

 Axles that are too high capacity are stiffer and cause a bumpy, uncomfortable ride.
 Axles that are too light need frequent repairs and also can cause you to go through a lot of tires because the heavy load will cause your axles to overheat.

 To choose the right type of axles, first you need to figure out your Gross Vehicle Weight.
 This important number is the total weight of your fully loaded horse trailer.
-So, if your horse trailer alone weighs 6,000 lbs and you have two horses that weight 1,000 lbs each, and you plan on hauling 1,000 lbs of hay and supplies, your Gross Vehicle Weight is 9,000 lbs.
+So, if your horse trailer alone weighs 6,000 lbs and you have two horses that weigh 1,000 lbs each, and you plan on hauling 1,000 lbs of hay and supplies, your Gross Vehicle Weight is 9,000 lbs.

 Now that you know the total weight of your horse trailer, you can calculate your trailer’s necessary Gross Axle Weight.
 This number is how much weight is directly supported by your horse trailer axles.
 Usually, this number is 75 to 80 percent of your trailer’s Gross Vehicle Weight.
 So, in the example above, if you take 75% of 9,000, you get 6,750 lbs.
 Divide this number by 2 (because your horse trailer has two axles), and you get 3,375 lbs.
 That means that each of your trailer axles should be rated just over 3,375 lbs.